What is Pupil Premium?

 How much funding does the school get?

-In 2019-2020, the school will receive £40,929.80, a report detailing how this money was spent is found below.
+In 2020-2021, the school received £41,660, a report detailing how this money was spent is found below.
 An evaluation of this expenditure is also found below.

-Oversight of Pupil Premium allocation is via a named Governor in conjunction with the Headteacher.
+Oversight of Pupil Premium allocation is via a named Governor in conjunction with the Co-Headteacher, Mrs Alison McGregor.

 Allocation, organisation and impact are monitored closely by the SENCO/Headteacher.